Eight-hour day movement: World War I and Labour Reforms

-Another consequence of the World War I, the Russian Revolution of 1917, significantly influenced global labour policies.
+Another consequence of World War I, the Russian Revolution of 1917, significantly influenced global labour policies.
 The Bolsheviks’ radical rhetoric and labour reforms, including the 8-hour workday, inspired socialist and communist movements worldwide.
 In 1918–1919, revolutions erupted in Germany, Hungary, and Finland, while strikes and labour unrest surged in Britain, France, and the United States.
 Western leaders, employers, and trade unionists feared that without addressing workers’ grievances, a "global proletarian revolution" could destabilise capitalist democracies.

 Thus, better understanding of labour efficiency, fear of revolutionary movements and liberal aspirations of the nations drove efforts to improve working conditions.
-International cooperation in this direction resulted in the Versailles Treaty’s labour provisions, signed in 1919, which included creation of the International Labour Office, later renamed to the International Labour Organization (ILO).
+International cooperation in this direction resulted in the Versailles Treaty's labour provisions, signed in 1919, which included creation of the International Labour Office, later renamed to the International Labour Organization (ILO).

 The eight-hour day was the first topic discussed by the International Labour Organization which resulted in the Hours of Work (Industry) Convention, 1919 ratified by 52 countries as of 2016.
 The eight-hour day movement forms part of the early history for the celebration of May Day, and Labour Day in some countries.